Hasan-aga/nasa/README.md

 # nasa

 An exercise project on NodeJS and the CI.
+The project consists of a React frontend and a Node/express backend.
+The backend will serve both the frontend and some of the APIs that the fronend uses.
+The data is persisted using MongoDB.

 ![build workflow](https://github.com/hasan-aga/nasa/actions/workflows/node.yml/badge.svg)
 ![tests workflow](https://github.com/hasan-aga/nasa/actions/workflows/tests.yml/badge.svg)